Production truck: Transmission

 Some production trucks contain an integrated transmission area, where the outgoing feeds are monitored by the vehicle's engineers to ensure the audience have a good picture and a high-quality signal output.
-It is then transmitted directly from the truck if it has satellite or fibre uplink facilities, or is sent to other vehicles (typically a dedicated satellite truck) who handle this directly.
+It is then transmitted directly from the truck if it has satellite or fibre uplink facilities, or is sent to other vehicles (typically a dedicated satellite truck) that handle this directly.

 Support Vehicles

-Most larger production trucks will travel with a tender vehicle, which will contain additional equipment which cannot be stored in the production truck itself.
+Production trucks can broadcast from most remote locations and are available in platforms ranging from Ford Transit and Sprinter Vans, self-propelled units up to 45', and trailers up to 53'.
+However, most larger production trucks will travel with a tender vehicle, which will contain additional equipment that cannot be stored in the production truck itself.
 This equipment includes: